LucasAWorkman/c-Horse-Race/README.md

 ## basic variables

-horses will be an array of 5 characters, 0-4 lane will also be an array 15 characters long that are dots import random module
+horses will be an array of 5 integers where its all 0 to represent the starting value of 0 lane will also be an array 15 characters long that are dots import random module